trappar/AliceGenerator/doc/configuration.md

 Please keep in mind that you currently may only have **one directory per namespace prefix.** If you add a namespace prefix which already exists it will simply overwrite the previous directory configured for that prefix.

+## Disabling Strict Type Checking

+By default this library compares each value found in objects passed into it against the default value for that property.
+This comparison is done using the identical operator (===).
+By turning off strict type checking the `FixtureGenerator` will instead use the equal operator (==) whenever the value is **not** a null, bool, or object.
+This can be helpful if your schema contains certain situations, like when properties default as false but are saved in the database as either 0/1.

+`setStrictTypeChecking( bool $enabled )` - Defaults to true.

 [Back to Table of Contents](/README.md#table-of-contents)